jeremieboudreault/habitat_suitability_curves_fda/README.md

-(A new look to) Habitat suitability curves through FDA 👓
+A new look at habitat suitability curves through FDA 👓
 ================================================================================